cartography and geospatial data analysis by

 About Me

 I was born and raised in East Tennessee, shifting around throughout the years from Sevierville to Knoxville, and everywhere in between.
 I have always loved the unique nature that this area of the Appalachian Mountains provides, being one of the only temperate rainforests in the world.I have drifted towards science from a young age, with my first academic trophy being in sixth grade for outstanding scientific achievements.
 My great grandfather was a chemist at the Oak Ridge National Laboratory, and my father soon followed in his footsteps as an industrial hygienist.My academic journey has represented my growth in finding my ideal career path.
 My degree at Roane State gave me a passion for environmental health and technologies.
 Soon after graduating I went to a small local private college with less than a thousand students.
 It was here I was introduced to a GIS course where I discovered my love of data analysis and visualization.
-Unfortunately, the one course was all that was offered on the topic, and it wasn't long until I found out about Arizona State University's unique degree programs and transferred to major in Geographic Information Science and Data Science.I cannot express the excitement I feel to have finally found my path.
-From my short time pursuing GIS, I have already seen the amazing applications of layering geospatial data to gain new insights and help solve complex real world problems.
+Unfortunately, the one course was all that was offered on the topic, and it wasn't long until I found out about Arizona State University's unique degree programs and transferred to major in Geographic Information Science.I cannot express the excitement I feel to have finally found my path.
+From my time pursuing GIS, I have already seen the amazing applications of layering geospatial data to gain new insights and help solve complex real world problems.
 I believe this is the technology of the future, and I am so happy to have the opportunity to be a part of the revolution of utilizing data to extract knowledge and embetter humanity.As much as I love STEM, I also thoroughly enjoy the arts.
 My adoration for nature shows through my artworks, whether they be acrylic paintings or textural pieces.
 I get my inspiration from my adventures in nature, hiking the Appalachian trails I grew up next to.
 I also have a hobby for antique collecting, which subsequently led me to opening and operating an art restoration business for public domain antique artworks.
 I use digital software to enhance the quality and fix any damage from aging and fading.
 I really enjoy preserving these artworks so they are not lost to time, and I try to find as much information as possible about the artist so their accomplishments are not forgotten.I hope this helped you learn more about who I am as a person!
 Feel free to contact me to discuss any available opportunities, including research collaborations.

 Contact Information